Last Updated on

 For this make your partner sit on the floor or a soft mattress.
-Now tilt his head back and using your palms and fingers start squeezing the flesh at the base of his neck on both the sides.
+Now tilt his head back and using your palms and fingers to start squeezing the flesh at the base of his neck on both sides.
 Continue for about 5-10 minutes and then stroke the hands up and down on the back of the neck.
 This warms the area.
 Using your fingers, give a deep circular motion by putting in pressure around the neck region.
 Try to avoid the spine.
 Finally, place the left hand on the right shoulder and squeeze the muscle.
-While you are squeezing the muscle, ask your partner to rotate his shoulder backwards.
+While you are squeezing the muscle, ask your partner to rotate his shoulder backward.
 Do the same using the right hand on the left shoulder.

 4: The Forearm Technique

 This one is a bit tricky and requires extra care.
 Using the fleshy part of your forearms, put them on the shoulders of your partner and close to his neck.
 Keep your palms down, in this way the fleshy area always rests on the shoulders.
 Now put a little force and move your forearms back and forth gradually.
 This is a fabulous technique and relieves the stress points quickly.